pass-culture/pass-culture-app-native/doc/decision-records/DR001 - writing adr.md

 Requires discipline in the team to keep this documentation up to date.

-At the start of the project, we need to draw up at least one decision per week.
+At the start of the project, we need to draw up at least one decision per version.
 Thereafter, one decision per sprint is a good pace.
 If we plot less, we're probably missing important decisions.

 ## Actions to be implemented